 “I drew on my experiences as a Polish immigrant in the UK in my collaborative work with the Vietnamese community in Warsaw”, says Polish artist Zula Rabikowska, who also has British citizenship.

 “It was the project about my family’s experience in the UK, which encouraged me to return to Poland and better understand the complexity of the country where I was born.
 I wanted to demonstrate that Poland isn’t this mono-ethnic homogenous Catholic mass, but a rapidly changing society with its own history of migration.”

 The Vietnamese diaspora in Poland started to form in the 1950s with a current estimated population of 50-80,000.
 In contrast with the Vietnamese diaspora in the US, who are often of refugee origin, the Vietnamese communities in Poland began due to student exchanges between the communist governments of Poland and Vietnam of the time.

 “Poland’s Communist past is central in the project and for this reason I incorporate archival imagery into the photographs that I had taken.
 As a result, the ‘preserved’ state history is intertwined with personal stories”, explains Zula.

 “The juxtaposition of the colour portraits with black and white images subverts the one-dimensional narrative, and hints at a larger, more complex understanding of the Vietnamese community.”

 The Vietnamese community in Poland is the fourth-largest Vietnamese community in the European Union, after those in France, Germany and the Czech Republic.
 It is Poland’s largest immigrant community whose culture is not European.

-Zula’s “Ba Lan” exhibition was already exposed in London last year but the Polish photographer hopes to bring it to Poland in the near future.
+Zula’s “Ba Lan” exhibition was already exposed in London in 2020 but the Polish photographer hopes to bring it to Poland in the near future.